Hot, Humid, Partly Cloudy Weather Recorded In City - UrduPoint

 Hot, Humid, Partly Cloudy Weather Recorded In City

+Hot, humid and partly cloudy weather was recorded in Lahore city on Saturday while Meteorological Department predicted scattered rain during the next 24 hours

-LAHORE, (UrduPoint / Pakistan Point News - 1st Oct, 2024) Hot, humid and partly cloudy weather was recorded in the city on Tuesday while the MET office predicted similar weather conditions for the next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 5th Oct, 2024) Hot, humid and partly cloudy weather was recorded in Lahore city on Saturday while Meteorological Department predicted scattered rain during the next 24 hours.

-The MET officials said continental air was prevailing over most parts of the country.
+Weather officials said continental air was prevailing over most parts of the country.
+However, shallow westerly wave was likely to approach western and upper parts of the country from Saturday.

-They predicted that dry weather was expected in most parts of the country.
-Hot and dry weather was expected in most parts of the country while, gusty/dust raising winds were likely in southern parts during afternoon.
+They predicted that mainly hot and dry weather was expected in most parts of the country.
+However, rain-windstorm/thunderstorm was likely at isolated places in Khyber Pakhtunkhwa, Gilgit-Baltistan, Northeast/South Balochistan, Potohar region and Kashmir during night.

-Tuesday’s highest temperature was recorded at Dadu and Bhakkar where mercury reached 43°C while in Lahore it was 36.5°C and minimum was 26°C.
+Saturday’s highest maximum temperature was recorded at Shaheed Benazirabad where mercury reached 42°C while in Lahore it was 35°C and minimum was 24.8°C.

 Recent Stories